 Remember that it’s not odd for taxi drivers to charge an extra fee for night rides.

-How to Travel from Heraklion to Agios Nikolaos with a Private Pre-Booked Transfer
+How to Get from Heraklion to Agios Nikolaos with a Private Pre-Booked Transfer

 If you’re looking to save some money but still prefer the comfort of a car over the public bus, then keep in mind that pre-booked transfers can be more convenient than taxis.
 Prices can be discussed and agreed price beforehand, and you can even book the trip online before getting on the island.